Ginga has been dazzling audiences with the captivating rhythms and energy of traditional Brazilian music for over a decade.

 At any given Ginga show you might:

-• hear a multitude of different Brazilian musical styles in one night
+- Hear many different Brazilian musical styles in one night

-• walk in to find a dance lesson in session and learn your first steps
+- Walk in to find a dance lesson in session and learn your first steps

-• find the bar serving traditional caipirinhas
+- Find the bar serving traditional caipirinhas

-• meet incredible people and make new friends
+- Meet incredible people and make new friends

-• enjoy yourself and leave with a smile on your face
+- Enjoy yourself and leave with a smile on your face

-• be back for more!
+- Be back for more!

 Greg LaLiberte – flute, saxophones, percussion, vocals

-Francisco is actively engaged in the creation and dissemination of Brasilian music in the RockyMountain area has played with a multitude of Brasilian music ensembles based out of Boulder, CO.
+Francisco is actively engaged in the creation and dissemination of Brasilian music in the Rocky Mountain area and has played with a multitude of Brasilian music ensembles based out of Boulder, CO.
 Born in Sâo Paulo, Brasil, he was raised in the Washington D.C. area and graduated from Colby College in 2000 where he received a BA in Music with a focus on classical guitar.
-He has been playing in the Boulder area since June of 2000 with many bands in a variety of styles.
+He has been playing in the Boulder area since 2000 with many bands in a variety of styles.
 He teaches privately on a variety of instruments with a focus on Brasilian music and rhythms.
-Along with guitar, Francisco actively plays the electric bass guitar, cavaquinho, pandeiro, cuica, repinique, repique de mao, tamborim, caixa, surdo, tantan with local Brasilian ensembles: Ginga, Sambadende, Bateria Alegria, Beco do Choro, Sambasong, Kid Akimbo, and his student ensemble, Chegando Lá.
+Along with guitar, Francisco plays the electric bass guitar, cavaquinho, pandeiro, cuica, repinique, repique de mao, tamborim, caixa, surdo, tantan with local Brasilian ensembles: Ginga, Sambadende, Bateria Alegria, Beco do Choro, Sambasong, Kid Akimbo, and his student ensemble, Chegando Lá.

-Bill Kopper – guitar, percussion, vocals
+Bill Kopper – 6 and 7-string guitar, bass

 Boulder guitarist Bill Kopper, who grew up on the Mississippi River, is also a percussionist and joins in on Ginga’s vocals.
 His extensive musical experience includes R&B, pop music, jazz and blues.
 He commented, “I also love the music of Brazil and have gotten into a branch of it called Choro – a sort of jazz music in Brazil.”
 He played for several years with Billy Tolles, “a masterful tenor saxophonist.”
 He said he has also had, “…a long-time musical friendship with Sonya Vallet, who conjures an incredible Gypsy-Flamenco-Carioca spirit.”
 Bill has also, “… done some gigs lately with MaxJazz artist, Rene Marie.”
 He is also a member of the Bob Montgomery quartet, “…who has put together a group that integrates guitar into the horn section in a very unique way.”
 In addition, he plays with Brazilian drummer, Henrique de Almeida’s band, The Brazilian Jazz Project.
-Bill has recorded with: Peter Yellen, Rehka Ohal, Mike Pagan, Henrique de Almeida, Garner & Geena Pruit and others.
-More at: billkopper.com
+Bill has recorded with Peter Yellen, Rehka Ohal, Mike Pagan, Henrique de Almeida, Garner & Geena Pruit and others.

 Raoul Rossiter – drums, percussion, vocals